-Siemens chairman to quit Axel Springer board: magazine
+Siemens chairman to quit Axel Springer board -magazine

-BERLIN (Reuters) - Siemens supervisory board chairman Gerhard Cromme will quit the board of publisher Axel Springer to focus on his role at Germany's biggest engineering company, WirtschaftsWoche magazine reported on Saturday.
+BERLIN, Sept 21 (Reuters) - Siemens supervisory board chairman Gerhard Cromme will quit the board of publisher Axel Springer to focus on his role at Germany's biggest engineering company, WirtschaftsWoche magazine reported on Saturday.

 Cromme plans to leave his role as a member of Axel Springer's supervisory board on April 16, 2014 when the company holds its annual general meeting, the weekly business news magazine said, without citing a source.